joaquinpelle/Skylight.jl/docs/misc.md

 The intensity integrated in non-vacuum is the invariant intensity

 The non-vacuum transfer equations only work towards the past because of rest frame energy sign assumption

+Observation energies in non-vacuum need to be their CGS values